-Using the disc-fraction/luminosity diagram, \cite{Kording06b} found that different spectral states may explain the radio-loud (RL) and radio-quiet (RQ) AGN dichotomy \citep{Kording06b}\footnote{We note that the exact definition of radio loudness often varies according to the source, but these different definitions should not lead to substantial differences.
-In order of citation in this introduction, \cite{Kording06b} define radio-loudness as $L_{\rm 1.4\,GHz}/L_{\mathrm{optical~B-band}}$, \cite{Nipoti05} and \cite{Zhu20} as $L_{\mathrm{5\,GHz}}$/$L_{\mathrm{4400\,\AA}}$, \cite{Svoboda17} as $L_{\mathrm{4.8\,GHz}}$/$L_{\mathrm{UV+X}}$, and \cite{Fernandez21} as $F_{\mathrm{8.4\,GHz}}$/$L_{\mathrm{2-10\,keV}}$.}. \cite{Kording06b} also found that low luminosity Faranoff-Riley (FR) I type radio galaxies are associated with the hard state, RL quasars are associated with the hard intermediate state, and RQ quasars are associated with either the soft intermediate state or simply soft state.
-Similar previous work by \cite{Nipoti05} (without an AGN HID) found that RL and RQ AGN can be associated with specific XRB states where RL AGN might be the analog of XRB high intermediate states and RQ AGN with the non-flaring high-soft state.
+Using the disk-fraction/luminosity diagram, \cite{Kording06b} postulated that different spectral states may explain the radio-loud (RL) and radio-quiet (RQ) AGN dichotomy \citep{Kording06b}\footnote{We note that the exact definition of radio-loudness often varies according to the source, but these different definitions should not lead to substantial differences.
+In order of citation in this introduction, \cite{Kording06b} define radio-loudness as $L_{\rm 1.4\,GHz}/L_{\mathrm{optical~B-band}}$, \cite{Nipoti05} and \cite{Zhu20} as $L_{\mathrm{5\,GHz}}$/$L_{\mathrm{4400\,\AA}}$, \cite{Svoboda17} as $L_{\mathrm{4.8\,GHz}}$/$L_{\mathrm{UV+X}}$, and \cite{Fernandez21} as $F_{\mathrm{8.4\,GHz}}$/$F_{\mathrm{2-10\,keV}}$.}. \cite{Kording06b} also found that low-luminosity Faranoff-Riley type I radio galaxies are associated with the hard state, RL quasars are associated with the hard intermediate state, and RQ quasars are associated with either the soft intermediate state or simply the soft state.
+Similar previous work by \cite{Nipoti05} (without an AGN HID) found that RL and RQ AGNs can be associated with specific XRB states, where RL AGNs might be the analog of XRB high-intermediate states and RQ AGNs the analogs of the non-flaring high-soft state.
 They point out that a typical XRB flares a few per cent of the time, which is similar to the fraction of quasars that are RL.
-If SMBH systems are similar to SBH systems, perhaps SMBH systems cycle through RL and RQ phases as part of a particular quasar triggering event \citep{Nipoti05}.
+If SMBH systems are similar to SBH systems, perhaps SMBH systems cycle through RL and RQ phases as part of a particular quasar-triggering event \citep{Nipoti05}.